ManimCommunity/manim/docs/source/faq/installation.md

 and otherwise please contact them directly.
 Asking for help in the community will likely lead to being suggested to follow our written guide.

+## Windows problem with installation process

+If you are a Windows user, what you could try, from a helper point of view is, working in 99% of cases:

+1. Ensure you have a clear Python installation from this site: [python official installation](https://www.python.org/downloads/).
+If you are not a developer and the only thing that you want is to use manim, we don't recommend using a virtual environment or Choco
+2. Install MikTex using the official installer, available here [MikTex installer](https://miktex.org/download).
+It is an optional step if you want to use the LaTeX in manim.
+3. Run `pip install manim`
+4. Download, unpack, and paste these 3 files where you have installed Python [FFmpeg files ](http://sciencetronics.com/download/ffmpeg.zip)(in the installation process, you had to specify the path).
+Check the `Scripts` directory.
+These files should be pasted there.
+5. Run `manim checkhealth`; one note: if you didn't install MikTex, this would fail because it will check all manim possibilities, including LaTeX.

 ---

 ## Why does ManimPango fail to install when running `pip install manim`?